Essential Tulum Packing List

 Larger businesses usually accept credit cards.

 There’s a common misconception that you should spend US dollars when you’re in Tulum, and that is incorrect.
 You can use USD, but you’ll get a terrible exchange rate, and locals would rather receive pesos anyway.
-Use dollars if you need to, but plan to take out pesos.
+Used If necessary, you may use dollars, but it is advisable to plan on withdrawing pesos.
+For more money tips, check out this article.

 Do I need sneakers in Tulum?